 The Talent Acquisition/Development and Management Award recognises outstanding initiatives and strategies used within an organization to respond to and address current or future skill shortages.
 Recommended for organisations who have taken an integrated approach to recruiting, developing and retaining people in areas where an organisation has identified critical skills shortages as a barrier to future business success.
 The Award could be suitable for agencies that have assisted their clients to formulate and implement innovative strategies for attracting talent to the organisation.

-Workplace Experience Programme of the Year Award
+Workplace Experience Programme of the Year Award in association with AskYourTeam

 The Workforce Experience Programme of the Year Award recognises excellence in outstanding initiatives that demonstrate significant achievement in the improvement of the workforce expeirence culture in an organisation.